microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 ### Create the scaling plan:

-- Within the same subscription, which we used for the previous steps already, navigate to Azure Virtual Desktop
+- Within the same subscription, which we used for the previous steps already, navigate to Azure Virtual Desktop (by entering it in the search bar)
-- Select Scaling plans on the left side menu
+- Select *Scaling plans* on the left side menu
-- Click on Create on the top left of the Scaling plan window
+- Click on *Create* on the top left of the scaling plan window
-- The *create a scaling plan* window opens as visible on the screenshot below
+- The window to create a scaling plan opens as visible on the screenshot below
   - select the used subscription
   - choose a Resource Group, ideally the one where the multi session host-pool is created
   - give a name to the scaling plan